polandy/dotfiles/config/sway/README.md

 * [CopyQ](https://hluk.github.io/CopyQ/): CopyQ is advanced clipboard manager with editing and scripting features.
 * [wofi](https://github.com/mikn/wofi): A launcher/menu program for wlroots based wayland compositors.
 Used for amongst others in combination with clipman and to show open windows.
 * [grim](https://github.com/emersion/grim): For screenshots grim, slurp and swappy are required.
 Grim grabs images from a Wayland compositor.
-* [slurp](https://github.com/emersion/slurp): Select a region in a Wayland compositor and print it to the standard output.
-* [swappy](https://github.com/jtheoof/swappy): A Wayland native snapshot and editor tool.
 * [PulseAudio](https://www.freedesktop.org/wiki/Software/PulseAudio/), for volume control.
 * [wdisplays](https://github.com/cyclopsian/wdisplays), arandr alternative.